woemler/centromere/README.md

     - Basic security and user-authentication.
     - Response object field dfiltering and formatting.

+Centromere is built using the [Spring IO Platform](https://spring.io/platform), and leverages tools such as Spring Data, Spring Data REST, and Spring Security to deliver enterprise-grade data management solutions.

 ## Important Note

 The current development build of Centromere (0.5.0-SNAPSHOT) significantly overhauls the codebase, eliminating excess dependencies and streamlining the process to deployment.
 If you are new to Centromere, I highly recommend waiting for the 0.5.0 release before getting started.
 This is expected to be complete Q1 2017.
 For a brief description of the current development road map, please see the `roadmap.md` document.